tldr-pages/tldr/pages/common/pueue-pause.md

 `pueue pause {{task_id}}`

-- Pause a running task and stop all its direct [c]hildren:
+- Pause a running task and stop all its direct children:

 `pueue pause --children {{task_id}}`